BrewhouseTeam/brewhouseteam.github.io/_posts/2014-05-01-gourmet-service-objects.md

 response = AcceptInvitation.call(@invite)

 if response.success?
-  redirect_to # ...
+  redirect_to root_path, notice: "Welcome!"
 else
-  render :edit, alert: response.error end
+  redirect_to root_path, alert: response.error
+end
 {% endhighlight %}

-That's it for service objects (for now)!
+That's it for service objects for now.
 Experiment with them, as I believe they will make your codebase more expressive and easier to maintain!

+I'm happy to respond to any question or concern you guys might have.
+Feel free to leave a comment below. <3 <3 <3